cortex-js/compute-engine/src/docs/guide-evaluate.md

 **To check if an expression can be evaluated** check that `expr.canonical.isValid` is `true`.

+**To get a list of the errors in an expression** use the `expr.errors` property.

 {% readmore "/compute-engine/guides/expressions/#errors" %} Read more about the
 <strong>errors</strong> {% endreadmore %}

 ## Evaluation Loop

+This is an advanced topic.
+You don't need to know the details of how the evaluation loop work, unless you're interested in extending the standard library and providing your own function definitions.{notice--info}

+Each identifier (name of symbol or function) is **bound** to a definition within a **scope**.

+When a Boxed Expression is created with `ce.box()` or `ce.parse()`, its identifiers are not bound immediately.
+The name binding occurs lazily the first time it is required, for example when a function such as `expr.evaluate()` is invoked, or when a property such as `expr.domain` is accessed.

 When a function is evaluated, the following steps are followed: